-Ongoing maintenance is to be considered in the design of the basin including the provision for maintenance access.
+Ongoing maintenance is to be considered in the design of the basin including the provision for maintenance access to inlets, outlets and the basin base.

-Retaining walls are not preferred due to safety and maintenance issues.
+Basins with Rretaining walls exceeding 600mm in height are not to be provided preferred due to safety and maintenance issues.

-Upstream properties are not to be impacted should the basin outlets become fully blocked.
+Upstream properties are not to be impacted should by the basin outlets becominge fully blocked.

-1.11.7 Flow Calculations and Volume Determinations
+1.11.641.11.5 Flow Calculations and Volume Determinations